-James Feinerman is the associate dean for transnational programs, co-director of Georgetown Law Asia, and the James M. Morita Professor of Asian Legal Studies at the Law Center.
-A member of the faculty advisory committees for the Georgetown India Initiative and the Initiative for U.S.-China Dialogue on Global Issues, he joined the Georgetown faculty in 1985.
+James Feinerman is the James M. Morita Professor of Asian Legal Studies, the associate dean for transnational programs, and the faculty director of the Center for Asian Law at Georgetown Law.
+A member of the faculty committee for the Initiative for U.S.-China Dialogue on Global Issues, he joined the Georgetown faculty in 1985.

 - Awarded positions as a Fulbright lecturer and senior distinguished lecturer at Peking University and Tsinghua University in China in 1982-1983 and 2006, respectively; a Fulbright researcher at Kyoto University in Japan in 1986; and a MacArthur Foundation fellow in 1989.